littlefattiger/DDIA/chapter9.md

 linearizability essentially means “behave as though there is only a single copy of the data, and all operations on it are atomic”

 Consensus algorithms and total order broadcast

+ZooKeeper and etcd are designed to hold small amounts of data that can fit entirely in memory